-VMI has high-speed wireless network capabilities on Post to allow users easy access the VMI network and the internet.
-Wireless technology gives users the freedom to access the internet and network resources without the limitations of being physically connected to the network infrastructure via wires.
+VMI has high-speed wireless networks available on-Post to allow access to the VMI network and the Internet.
+Wireless technology gives users the freedom to access the Internet and network resources without the limitations of being physically connected to the network infrastructure via wires.

 Connecting to VMI-Guest

 How you connect depends on which operating system your device is running.
 Open the display of wireless networks that your device is seeing.
 The wireless network name is case sensitive.
 The VMI Guest network will show up as VMI-Guest.
 If it is not exactly VMI-Guest, it may not actually be a VMI wireless network and may not be safe to connect.

 Use of the eduroam network requires an active VMI domain account/VMI login credentials and is accessible on-Post or at participating institutions.
 To connect to eduroam on all devices except Android devices, click on the eduroam wireless network to connect then enter your full VMI email address and password.
 For Android devices, the eduroam app must be installed prior to connecting to the eduroam wireless network.